Another work in progress; any thoughts/feedback

 native LDL, macrophage uptake of oxLDL results in lipid trapping within

-human tracer studies with autologous native and copper-oxidised LDL, the latter
+studies with autologous native and copper-oxidised LDL, the latter was cleared

-also detected more frequently (at 1hr) in areas of carotid lesions 26.
+more frequently (at 1hr) in areas of carotid lesions 29.
 In a subsequent study advanced

 carotid plaques (AHA type VI) were excised (at 24–72hrs) post-injection of